pierreaverous/pierreaverous/README.md

-## Hi there 👋
+## Welcome to my corner of the internet! 👋

-Welcome to my corner of the internet!
-I'm **Pierre Averous**, a 27-year-old code wizard 🧙‍♂️ with 3 years of dev magic under my belt.
-I’m currently making waves 🌊 at Speedway as a full-time developer, where I turn ideas into reality.
+I'm **Pierre Averous**, a 27-year-old **code wizard** 🧙‍♂️ with 3 years of dev magic under my belt.
+I’m currently making waves 🌊 at **Speedway** as a full-time developer, where I turn ideas into reality.

 ![Coder GIF](https://media.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif)